Honda Accord vs. Nissan Altima Insurance Cost

 Start a Free QuoteCompare car insurance rates and save on your next policy.

-• Out of 11 models in the 2024 midsize car segment, the Honda Accord ranks third and the Nissan Altima ranks 10th for most affordable car insurance rates.
+• Out of 11 models in the 2024 midsize car segment, the Honda Accord ranks second and the Nissan Altima ranks 10th for most affordable car insurance rates.

 • If cheap rates are your top consideration, the EX-L Hybrid and Sport Hybrid trims are the cheapest Honda Accord models to insure, while the S and SV trims are the cheapest Nissan Altima models to insure.